Tag Archives: san francisco

 Perceptions – “Nineteenth and Valencia”

-“Nineteenth and Valencia” is a rumination in a hip café about becoming an utter loser.
+“Nineteenth and Valencia” is a rumination in a hip café about becoming unhip.
 It’s a funny piece, I adore it, and you should read it.
-More importantly, the magazine, “Perceptions,” is worthy of purchase regardless of my presence.
-Not only was my story featured alongside the work of some genuinely talented authors and artists, the book itself is an art piece – hands down the most beautiful periodical that I’ve been printed in.
-Issues are $15 a copy.
+Issues are $15 a copy – the magazine is a work of art.
 The story was published in the 2012 issue.
-Query Jonathan Morrow at jonathan.morrow@mhcc.edu for more information.
+Query thomas.fuller@mhcc.edu for more information.

 Perceptions: A Magazine of the Arts has appeared annually since 1969.
 The magazine is produced by students who register for WR247, The Literary Publication, a three term class.